-To make sure you’re getting the latest watchOS update, you need to have the device plugged in to a charger.
+To make sure you’re getting the latest watchOS update, you need to have the device plugged into a charger.
 This way, your watch won’t be interrupted during the update.
 Sometimes, the update process fails because of the battery.
-To solve the problem, plug your watch back in to the charger.
+To solve the problem, plug your watch back into the charger.
 If that doesn’t work, you can try the other methods.
 If this method doesn’t work, you may want to try turning off Bluetooth or Wi-Fi on your Apple Watch.

 Restart Apple Watch

 If you have encountered this error message and are unable to check for an update, there are a few things you can try.
 First, make sure your iPhone is updated and connected to the same Wi-Fi network as your Apple Watch.
 Make sure your Apple Watch is charging fully or at least 70%.
-Next, check your Bluetooth connectivity by turning off and on your iPhone, then restarting your Apple Watch.
+Next, check your Bluetooth connectivity by turning off and on your iPhone, then restart your Apple Watch.
 Once it has successfully established a Bluetooth connection, clear all the apps and media on your Apple Watch.

 If you’re still unable to check for an update, try uninstalling the app on your iPhone.
 This often solves the problem.
 However, this solution may not be suitable for all users.
 The Apple Watch app can sometimes become stuck at the “Checking for Update” step and prevents you from finishing the setup process.
 To fix this problem, you can uninstall the Apple Watch app from the App Store.
 The app should be compatible with the latest watchOS version.

 If the update process doesn’t complete after trying all these steps, try switching off your iPhone’s airplane mode.
 This will temporarily stop some apps from functioning on your iPhone and ease up your iPhone’s RAM.
 You can also try restarting your Apple Watch, and then try checking for an update from there.
 Make sure to remove the iCloud account from your iPhone before you do so.
-This way, you’ll be able to connect your Apple Watch with your iPhone again and get the latest updates on your watch.
+This way, you’ll be able to connect your Apple Watch to your iPhone again and get the latest updates on your watch.